Transferring Credits to Hawkeye

 Credit is granted for the following exams:

-Students must submit official transcript(s) directly to Hawkeye's Admissions office to receive credit.
+Send your official score reports to the Admissions office in order to receive possible credit.

 To determine if credits by examination have been applied to your record: Periodically visit Self-Service > Academics > Test Summary > Other Tests.
 Test(s) that do not meet the minimum score are not entered and will not show on the test summary page.

 To see how the credits by examination apply to your degree(s)/major(s): Visit Self Service > Student Planning > My Progress > View Your My Progress in Self Service.
 In the Status column directly under the course requirement(s) you will see "Noncourse Equivalency" if the course requirement is completed by credit by examination.